justcore69/SliderJS/README.md

 A simple slider written in javascript without the use of third-party libraries

-You can easily change settings through slider.js for better look
+You can upload as many photos of different sizes as you like and the slider will display them correctly Also you can easily change settings through slider.js for better look

 ```javascript